ajitatif/feature-flags-spring/README.md

 Could this be a new way to design software?
 Rather than relying on multi-tier architecture, is it actually more maintainable to design software on features?

-This small project uses something similar to the delegation pattern, without any coded delegates.
-Thanks to Spring IoC, we are able to selectively initialize components based on configuration properties.
+This small project uses something similar to the delegation pattern.
 This, plus designing the software based on behaviour, rather than object hierarchy can enable us to make use of open-closed principle in a better way.

 How many times did we need to change model, view and controller at the same time for a small addition to a feature?